 49 Interesting Sex Facts You Probably Didn’t Know

-We include sex facts from why wearing socks is sexier than lingerie to the secret to mind-blowing sex and why humour is the sexiest attribute.
+Including: why wearing socks is sexier than lingerie to the secret to mind-blowing sex and why humour is the sexiest attribute.

 Nearly 10 percent of all dreams include sex